helm/helm-www/docs.helm.sh/README.md

 ## Editing Docs

 Edits to the Docs themselves should be carried out via pull requests on the [kubernetes/helm](https://github.com/kubernetes/helm/tree/master/docs) repo.
 This Docs site will then extract those files and publish them to [docs.helm.sh](https://docs.helm.sh).

+## Deployment

+The helm website is deployed to an ACS cluster using the [Deis team credentials](https://github.com/deis/deployment/tree/master/production/workflow).
+Helm core members and folks within ACS should have access to this subscription.

+Normally the site is deployed via Jenkins CI when changes are merged to master, though this process is currently being updated.
+Manual deploys are possible using Deis Workflow and the above creds.